-- 3.83 Service users and carers should be kept fully informed of any incident reviews being undertaken by the organisation and any lesson learned disseminated accordingly as determined by the Reporting, Management and Learning from incidents Policy - 3.84 Staff should ensure that service users involved in the incident and those who witnessed the event are offered the means to express or document their feelings.
+- 3.4.61 Service users and carers should be kept fully informed of any incident reviews being undertaken by the organisation and any lesson learned disseminated accordingly as determined by the Reporting, Management and Learning from incidents Policy - 3.4.62 Staff should ensure that service users involved in the incident and those who witnessed the event are offered the means to express or document their feelings. - 3.4.63 All service users should be encouraged to complete the post incident support form located on RiO with a member of the care team. - 3.4.64 It is important that service users share their experiences and if a service user feels that an incident was managed inappropriately the individual should have access to the appropriate means of raising a concern or complaint.
+Service users should have access to their dedicated See Me worker or an advocacy worker who can assist with the complaints process as per Complaints Policy.

-3.85 Safeguarding
+Safeguarding

-Incidents that meet the criteria for raising a Safeguarding concern will be escalated and managed via the Adult Safeguarding Policy or Safeguarding Children and Young People Policy.
+3.4.65 Incidents that identify safeguarding concerns will be escalated and managed with reference to the Domestic Abuse Policy, Adult Safeguarding Policy or Safeguarding Children and Young People Policy.